arunmagesh/rootkit.github.io/tools.md

 permalink: /tools/
 ---

-some tools i find usefull and made using CHATgpt and have no clue how js works.
+some tools i find it useful and fun to make using ChatGPT and use it with caution as i am no developer.

 <a href="https://rootkit.zip/tools/qrfuzz/index.html">qr code fuzzer</a>
 <br>